Helle knives are made to accompany you on your adventures. They are tools made to be used and will work best if maintained and treated correctly.

 - Treat the blade with grease or oil.
 Especially important if you have a carbon steel blade.

-- The sheath will retain its colour if it is not left in direct sunlight for long periods.
-Impregnate occasionally with a colourless impregnation agent, a non- acidic grease or wax such as saddle grease or Dubbin.
+- Treat the sheath with colorless impregnation.
+Non- acidic grease or wax such as saddle grease or dubbin.
 This will keep the leather supple and retain its glow.

 - Dry the sheath carefully in room temperature if it becomes wet.

-- Use a diamond tool or a wet stone for sharpening.
-Place the knife bevel flat to the sharpening tool and work the entire blade.
-Work one side until you can feel a slight burr on the opposite side.
-Switch side and repeat the procedure until you feel the burr on the first side.
+- Work one side only until you can feel a bur on the opposite side.
+Switch side and repeat the procedure until you feel the bur on the first side.
 You have now established an edge.

-- Remove the burr by stroking the blade gently over the sharpening surface on both sides, as if cutting very thin slices.
-Keep the bevel flat towards the sharpener and move from side to side until the burr is gone.
+- Finish by stroking the blade gently over a fine sharpening stone on both sides, as if cutting very thin slices.
+Keep the bevel flat towards the stone and move from side to side until the burr is gone.